Taxation & Compliance Information

 Check ACA's COVID page for updates on IRS filing deadline extensions: https://www.americansabroad.org/coronavirus/

 US Taxes Abroad for Dummies and Other Useful Links

-US Taxes Abroad for Dummies--basic information about filing from abroad (updated February 2021)
+US Taxes Abroad for Dummies--basic information about filing from abroad (updated annually)

 The IRS announces "streamlined" procedures (June 2014--updated Jan.
 2020)